x-thanatos/experiment/README.md

-# This is my laboratory to learn
+# This is my laboratory to learn tech